Nickil13/learning-blog/README.md

-# Personal Blog
+# Learning Blog
-A blog with a backend Node.js server and a React frontend.
+A personal blog with a Node.js backend and a React frontend.
 Users can perform basic CRUD operations with posts, with authentication and authorization required.

 - Posts can be filtered by category
 - Posts can be managed by the logged in user using an Admin dashboard.
+  - Upload images to Cloudinary
+  - Save posts as drafts
 - Darkmode feature

 ## Live site